rossetti-gov/identity-dev-docs/_pages/testing.md

   Defines the type of encryption your SP supports.
 Currently, only `aes256-cbc` is supported.

 - <span id="public-certificate" data-anchor>**Public certificate** *required*</span>
   The public certificate, PEM encoded, allowing login.gov to verify the authenticity of authentication and logout requests.
-Learn how to [generate a self-signed certificate]({{site.baseurl}}/certs/).

 ## Additional Attributes